rshin7/MultiTimeInMenuBar/README.md

-MultiTimeInMenuBar allows you to add clocks of your favorite cities across the world.
+MultiTimeInMenuBar allows you to add clocks of your favorite cities across the world in your menu bar, along with the country flag.

 ## Download